 Trust & Security

 A message recorded for a grandchild's wedding ten years from now is one of the most personal things a person will ever entrust to a piece of software.
 We treat that responsibility seriously.
-This page summarises how earlier.me protects what residents, families, and facilities place in our care — and what we ask for in return so the system stays trustworthy at scale.
+This page summarises how earlier.me protects what you — and the people you love — place in our care, and what we ask for in return so the system stays trustworthy at scale.

 At a glance